Azerbaijan's Central Bank puts up short-term notes for auction

 By Trend

-According to the Central Bank, 11 investors submitted 11 bids during the auction.
+According to the Central Bank, eight investors submitted eight bids during the auction.

 Following the auction, the placement volume of notes totaled 30 million manat ($17.6 million).